 - Wu-Tang: "Dream" from "Voices from the Heart," Op.53-5

 Parking is not provided.Please use public transportation.

-- Kimiko Nakazawa (Violin)
+- Kimiko Nakazawa, violin

-- He is one of the most active violinists internationally.Graduated from Niigata University.After studying at the Mozarteum School of Music in Salzburg, he began his extensive performance career.In 1991, he formed the "Ensemble Wien Tokyo" with Ludwig Müller, concertmaster of the Vienna Chamber Orchestra, and others.In 1995, as a member of the "International Soloists Quartet" featuring the principal players of the Berlin Philharmonic, he appeared at music festivals throughout Europe.In 2000, he stayed in Vienna, Austria, as a Japanese Government Overseas Study Fellowship for Artists.He has performed with the Vienna Chamber Orchestra, the Tokyo Philharmonic Orchestra, the Osaka Philharmonic Orchestra, the Nagoya Philharmonic Orchestra, and the Telemann Chamber Orchestra.In 2007, he was a soloist in the national tour of the Super World Orchestra conducted by Philippe Entremont.In addition to her performance activities, she has been invited as a judge for international violin competitions in Japan and abroad and as a lecturer for international music festivals.He is currently a visiting professor at Shobi Gakuen University and its graduate school.
+- One of the most internationally acclaimed violinists.Graduated from Niigata University.After studying at the Salzburg Mozarteum Conservatory, he began his extensive performance career.Since 1991, he has formed "Ensemble Wien Tokyo" with Ludwig Müller, concertmaster of the Vienna Chamber Orchestra, and others.In 1995, as a member of the "International Soloists Quartet", which consists mainly of the principal players of the Berlin Philharmonic, he appeared at music festivals throughout Europe.In 2000, he stayed in Vienna, Austria, as an overseas artist dispatched by the Agency for Cultural Affairs.He has performed with the Vienna Chamber Orchestra, Tokyo Philharmonic Orchestra, Osaka Philharmonic Orchestra, Nagoya Philharmonic Orchestra, Telemann Chamber Orchestra, and others.In 2007, he was a soloist in the national tour of the Super World Orchestra conducted by Philippe Entremont.In addition to his performance activities, he has been invited to serve as a jury for international violin competitions in Japan and abroad, and as a lecturer at international music festivals.He is currently a visiting professor at Shobi Gakuen University and its graduate school.

-- Toshiki Usui (Piano)
+- Toshiki Usui, piano